lixxj/Collections/README.md

-# Collections
-## My collections of interesting small programs
+# Collection of some interesting small programmes